v-morello/clfd/README.md

 #### The PYTHONPATH method

 If you are not allowed to install packages with ``pip`` (this may be the case on some computing clusters) or like to play it old school, then you can simply clone the repository and add the base directory of ``clfd`` to your ``PYTHONPATH`` environment variable, but then:
 1. You have to install the required dependencies manually.
 2. The main command-line application `clfd` (see below) will **NOT** be placed in your `PATH` automatically, which means that you may want to create a shell alias that points to `clfd/apps/cleanup.py` to make life enjoyable.

 I warmly recommend using one of the methods above unless you have no other option.

+## What features / profile statistics to use

+`clfd` identifies bad profiles in a folded data cube based on whether certain profile features (i.e. summary statistics) are outside an acceptable range of values inferred from the majority of the data.
+The user may choose a combination of the following features on the command line (see below):
+- `ptp`: peak to peak difference
+- `std`: standard deviation
+- `var`: variance
+- `lfamp`: amplitude of second bin in the Fourier transform of the profile
+- `skew`: skewness
+- `kurtosis`: excess kurtosis
+- `acf`: autocorrelation with a lag of 1 phase bin

+**The choice of profile features should be motivated by the dynamic range of the data.** Depending on the digitization / scaling scheme employed by the telescope backend, on some observing systems the mean and scale of the data may vary wildly across the band and the mean / standard deviation of the data in a given channel do not correlate well with the presence of interference.
+In such cases, you should use features that are insensitive to the scale of the data.
+The official recommendation is as follows, but feel free to experiment:
+- Low dynamic range: `std`, `ptp` and/or `lfamp`.
+Recommended for older 1-bit and 2-bit Parkes multibeam receiver data for example.
+- High dynamic range: `skew`, `kurtosis`, and/or `acf`.
+Recommended for any Parkes UWL data in particular.

 ## Command line usage